multitudes/42-minishell/README.md

 ```
 and pull normally or solve the conflicts.

-## Shell Syntax (from the BASH manual)

-When the shell reads input, it proceeds through a sequence of operations.
-If the input indicates the beginning of a comment, the shell ignores the comment symbol (‘#’), and the rest of that line.

-Otherwise, roughly speaking, the shell reads its input and divides the input into words and operators, employing the quoting rules to select which meanings to assign various words and characters.

-The shell then parses these tokens into commands and other constructs, removes the special meaning of certain words or characters, expands others, redirects input and output as needed, executes the specified command, waits for the command’s exit status, and makes that exit status available for further inspection or processing.

 ## Ideas
 ### Architecture
-A well defined architecture is a better experience for team work, but it doesnt come free.
-Takes work.
-Modularity is key.
+A well defined architecture is a better experience for team work, but it doesnt come free, takes work and modularity is key.
 But when modularity doesn’t end up being helpful, it quickly becomes actively harmful and it spirals out of control.

 ### Decoupling
 A part of creating a good architecture is decoupling.
 Decoupling is the process of separating the different parts of a system so that they are not dependent on each other.
 This makes the system more flexible and easier to maintain.
 Our minishell will be divided into a few main parts:
-- The scanner or lexemer, splitting the input into tokens.
+- The scanner or lexemer, which splits the input into tokens.
-- The parsing phase will be responsible for taking the tokens, and building a data structure that represents the command to be executed.
+- The parser, which takes the tokens, and builds/employs a data structure that represents the command(s) to be executed.
-- The expander, expansions of variables and expressions.
+- The analyser/expander, which expands variables and expressions.
-- The execution phase will be responsible for taking the data structure produced by the parsing phase and executing the command it represents.
+- The executer, which takes the data structure produced by the parser and expanded by the analyser and executes the command(s) it represents.
-- integration tests and unit tests.
-To be able to make changes and refactor our code with confidence, we will need to have a suite of tests that we can run to ensure that our shell is working as expected.
+Furthermore we use integration tests and unit tests: To be able to make changes and refactor our code with confidence, we will need to have a suite of tests that we can run to ensure that our shell is working as expected.

 ## The road map
 - we start by implementing a loop that reads the user input with the readline() function.
 The readline function is part of the part of the GNU Readline library and offers other functions like rl_clear_history, rl_on_new_line, rl_replace_line, rl_redisplay,add_history that we are allowed to use in our project.